ayurmawagle/Health_Needs_Assessment_On_Waterborne_Disease/README.md

 - Conducting **long-term monitoring** to measure the impact of interventions.

 ### **Collaboration**
 This project is open for discussions on **public health data analysis, epidemiology, and community-based interventions**.
 If you have experience working in similar areas or insights on improving public health interventions, feel free to connect.

-#PublicHealth #WaterSafety #HealthNeedsAssessment #DataDrivenIntervention #CommunityHealth